czenker/wichtlr/README.md

 Wichtlr is a CLI script that helps you organize a Secret Santa.

 You know the problem: You and your social group are having a christmas party and you want to give away small gifts to each other.
 Of course you could draw notes from a hat to decide who gives a present to whom.
-But there are a few little problems: Usually there is at least one person drawing his own name.
-And even then it is not uncommon for someone to draw the name of his partner or a relative that they is going to give a gift anyway.
+But there are a few little problems: Usually there is at least one person drawing their own name.
+And even then it is not uncommon for someone to draw the name of their partner or a relative that they were going to give a gift anyway.

 But you have to worry no more: Wichtlr can solve these problems.

 **Wichtlr** is a program that determines a random solution to your problem and avoids anyone having to give a gift to themselves or their partner.
 When a solution is found, every participant is informed via mail.
 It is also completely anonymous: Not even *you* will be able to figure who was assigned to whom – unless, of course, you edit the script (which by the way you are very welcome to) or have control over the mail server.

 Features
 ------------